FlippedCodes/I-SH/readme.md

 ## The Future

-> Int he future I-SH will get compatibilty with other platforms, like Telegram and Guilded.
+> In the future I-SH will get compatibility with other platforms, like Telegram and Guilded.

 ## Source Code